wecodemore/wpstarter/docs/08-Custom-Steps-Development.md

 This is nice, however the `/wordpress` subfolder is hardcoded here, but that it is just the default folder, that could be configured in `composer.json` to something different.

-Maybe in the project we are targeting now it we are using the default, so the step code is fine as is, but if we aim to reuse this step it worth to make it take into account settings.
+Maybe in the project we are targeting now, we are just using the default, so the step code is fine as is, but if we aim to reuse this step it worth to adjust it to take into account user settings.

 Basically we need to know the relative path from the path where the `.htaccess` will be placed to the WordPress path.
-And we need to account the case in which WordPress is placed in root (it is discouraged but can be done via configuration).
+And we need to take into account the case in which WordPress is placed in root (it is discouraged but can be done via configuration).

-To calculate relative paths, there is a  `Filesystem` object provided by Composer (which is not the same as WP Starter `Filesystem` object) that has a method `findShortestPath` that calculates relative path between two absolute paths provided as argument.
+To calculate relative paths, there is a  `Filesystem` object provided by Composer (which is not the same as WP Starter `Filesystem` object) that has a method `findShortestPath` that calculates the relative path between two absolute paths provided as argument.

-Such object can be also obtained via the locator:
+Such object can also  be obtained via the `Locator`:

 ```php
 namespace WPStarter\Examples;